marcua/tweeql/README.md

 `curl https://raw.github.com/marcua/tweeql/master/settings.py.template > settings.py`

 This file should work without editing.
 You can edit it to provide a username/password for the streaming API, or to change the database into which extracted data will be inserted.
+Edit settings.py to include the username of the account you created at GeoNames.

 A first example
 ===============